habitat-sh/on-prem-builder/docs-chef-io/content/install/builder_automate.md

     ```

 1. Accept the licenses.
-1. All services should report back as `up`.
-It make take a few minutes to come up.
+1. Get the status of the Habitat services:

     ```bash
     sudo hab svc status
     ```

-    Should return something similar to:
+    It may take a few minutes to get a response, but all services should report back as `up`.
+For example:

     ```shell
     package                                        type        desired  state  elapsed (s)  pid    group